hitarth64/grove/README.md

 Forked Grove
 =====

 Modified pyqaoa module to enable maxcut search for weighted matrices.
+We achieve this by appropriately modifying the cost hamiltonian as defined in the maxcut_qaoa.py file.

 You can find the demonstration in solution.ipynb notebook.